Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 \subsection{Nonlinear observables}

 To quantify the response of $\ket{\psi_{\text{g.s.}}}$ to local measurements, we average density and phase correlations over the ensemble of $\ket{\psi_m}$, and weight the results by the Born probabilities $p_m$.
 Because we perform this average, correlation functions that are sensitive to the nonlocal effects of measurements must be nonlinear in $\ket{\psi_m}\bra{\psi_m}$.
-To see why, note first that the correlations between $\hat n(0)$ and $\hat n(x)$ conditioned on a measurement outcome are
+To see why, consider for example

 If we average $\braket{\hat n(0) \hat n(x)}_m$ over $m$, we find